CurtisSchneider1/mtgPriceAnalysis/README.md

 ## Magic: The Gathering Price Data Analysis
 This project explores current prices for Magic: The Gathering by gathering average card prices per card ID from retail providers like Cardhoarder, CardKingdom, Cardmarket, Cardsphere, and TCGPlayer.
-Hasbro does not publicly report on sales per released set, but we can use current pricing trends to show general interest and current value in sets and by years of release.
+Hasbro does not sell single cards as product.
+They sell boxes, decks, boosters, and more.
+Hasbro also does not publicly report on sales per released set.
+So to determine card value, we can use current, secondary market price trends to see how consumers are spending their money on singles, by set, by release year, and across the game as a whole.

 To note, whenever multiple price providers are tied to a single card, the notebook will average those market prices per card (per cardFinish per UUID).
 Card condition or card grade are not considered specifically, just market price.
 Foils and non-foils, even if sharing a UUID, are considered and priced separately.

+"Market Price" is determined by sold value and not by listed/offer value.

 ## MTG Overview
 - MTG is the first modern, global trading card game (TCG) created, only now rivaled by Pokemon TCG.